75lb/handbrake-js/readme.md

 Users of other Linux distros can install the GUI and CLI together using flatpak.
 Instructions [here](https://handbrake.fr/docs/en/latest/get-handbrake/download-and-install.html).

-Once the HandBrakeCLI binary is installed, you might need to specify its path to handbrake-js, see [here](https://github.com/75lb/handbrake-js/tree/master#handbrakecli-path).
+Once the HandBrakeCLI binary is installed, Linux/Docker users might need to specify its path to handbrake-js, see [here](https://github.com/75lb/handbrake-js/tree/master#handbrakecli-path).

 ### As a library